cycledev-ab/co2hints/README.md

-# CO2Hint - a question / suggestion service
+# CO2Hints - a question / suggestion service

-This service provides functionality for answering questions and retrieve suggestions based on the answers.
-The service comes loaded with answer and suggestions based on how a persons CO2 footprint can be reduced.
+CO2hints is a service which asks questions and present suggestions for reducing CO2 footprint based on the answers.

+The entire focus of this service is inspire people on suggestions that they can do in order to reduce a persons CO2 footprint.
+The service will present the suggestions based on how easy it is to implement and how effective it is to reduce the CO2 footprint.
+The top suggestions should be the one most suitable for a person based on the answers the person has given.

 The service is based on Spring boot and Elasticsearch.